eigenbrot/eigenbrot.github.io/_posts/2016-12-11-Pagosa-Springs.md

 Before I knew it I was in Pagosa Springs.
 The first task was to drive around like a creeper to find a good place to sleep for the night.
 With that accomplished I headed over to the library to get a little work done.
-On the way back was greeted with a stunning view as the setting sun set off a ring of alpenglow in the surrounding mountains.
-{% include gallery id="alpenglow_gallery" class="half" %}
+On the way back was I greeted with a stunning view as the setting sun set off a ring of alpenglow in the surrounding mountains.  {% include gallery id="alpenglow_gallery" class="half" %}

 <figure class="align-left" style="width:60%">
  <a href="{{ site.url }}{{ site.baseurl }}/images/posts/Pagosa-8.jpg">